 - Some schools may require you to make an appeal within a strict timescale so it is important that you contact them as soon as possible.

 - These types of school also run their own waiting lists so you must contact the school directly for information on their waiting list policy.

 - Occasionally these schools make arrangements for Wiltshire Council to administer the appeals process, the school will be able to advise you if that is the case.

 - Whenever a child is refused admission to a voluntary controlled or community school his or her name is automatically added to a waiting list

-- You can download the form Appeal against a school admission decision or contact customer services on 01225 713010 to request a paper copy
+- You can download the form or contact customer services on 01225 713010 to request one.

 Your appeal will be heard by an independent appeal panel, which will consider: